A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem

-The search for an optimal circuit layout is one example of a problem that naturally formalises as a local graph search problems.
-Neighbours are reached by modifying the current layout (changing one connection), and the objective function incorporates the component cost and the energy efficiency of the layout.
-The constraint disqualifies circuits that fail the specifications.
-Also, any constructive search problem $G_1=\langle S_1,N_1,C_1, \mathit{EC}\rangle$ may be formulated as local search problem $G_2 = \langle S_2, N_2, C_2, Q\rangle$, by letting \begin{itemize} \item $S_2$ be the set of paths in $G_1$, \item the objective function $Q$ be the negative sum of the path cost, \item the constraint $C_2$ check whether the last node of the path is a goal node, and \item the neighbourhood function $N_2$ extend or contract a path by adding or removing a final node according to $N_1$ (better choices of $N_2$ may be available). \end{itemize} For example, the travelling salesman problem can be viewed as a \emph{constructive} problem where a path is built step-by-step, or as a \emph{local} problem where a full path is modified by swapping edges, and the objective function equals the summed edge cost.
-Some potentially useful structure may be lost in the conversion from a constructive to a local problem.
+Any constructive search problem $G_1=\langle S_1,N_1,C_1, \mathit{EC}\rangle$ may be formulated as local search problem $G_2 = \langle S_2, N_2, C_2, Q\rangle$, by letting \begin{itemize} \item the state space $S_2$ be the set of paths in the original problem $G_1$, \item the objective $Q$ be to minimise the sum of the path cost, \item the constraint $C_2$ check whether the last node of the path is a goal node, and \item the neighbourhood function $N_2$ extend or contract a path by adding or removing a final node according to $N_1$ (better choices of $N_2$ may be available). \end{itemize} For example, the travelling salesman problem can be viewed as either a \emph{constructive} problem where a path is built step-by-step, or as a \emph{local} problem where a full path is modified by swapping edges, and the objective function equals the summed edge cost.
+Some potentially useful structure may be lost in the conversion from a constructive to a local problem, however.